mikemoorester/PCA/README.md

 # PCA
-Exploring PCA applications, a bit of fun
+Exploring PCA applications, for a bit of fun

 # Overview
 Princple Component Analysis (PCA) is a technique used to help interpret large data sets, by reducing the dimensionality, while at the same time miniming information loss.